Estimating and Panel Installation

 The End wall of the shipping container is a two step processs and is insulated with End Wall Inserts either the UX 2.0 or EX 2.5 flat panel.
 These panels are 48″ x 24″ and are installed on end wall.

-Run a bead of PL Premium 3x along the length of the insert and press into the corrugated space of the shipping container’s wall.
+On the end wall or nose of a container you will need 2 1/2 tubes of the adhesive to apply the inserts and panels.
+Run a bead of Loctite PL Premium 3x along the length of the insert and press into the corrugated space of the shipping container’s wall.